DSU-Digital-Sound-Design/s-25-dad-322-audio-production-II/content/projects.md

 # Project 1

 Create a mix of [Broken Man by Speak Softly](https://cambridge-mt.com/ms/mtk-newbies/#SpeakSoftly).
 Use the techniques we've learned so far in the class.

-The most important thing is that your project is organized.
+The project should have the following:

+- the correct tempo set so that I can play the metronome with it
+- instruments organized by type and colored, group instruments accordingly
+- silences removed so you can clearly see the arrangement
+- markers at the start of new song sections, verse, chorus, bridge etc.
+- rhythmic quantization if necessary, you may not need to use stretch markers.
+See what you can do by just aligning off rhythm elements to the grid.
+Look at the synth bass and see what you can fix there.
+- Perform pitch correction with ReaTune on the lead and background vocals.
+  - Figure out the key of the song.
+With auto correction work or do you need to do manual correction?
+- align the background vocals to the grid and each other.

 # Project 2